vpp-dev/vpp-rust-plugin/README.md

 Right now the code does not do a whole lot.

 Just says hello when called from the CLI it registers.

+Also, you will notice that some of the types are not exactly (or not at all) the same as in VPP proper - these are shortcuts, which may be fixed later on.
+Or not.

 # Compiling